Zesky665/obsidian-plugin-test/src/site/notes/Contents/Data/Data Engineering Bootcamp 2024/Week 1 - Postgres, Docker and Ingestion Scripts.md

 			- POSTGRES_DB=db-name # Optional

-		volumes: # This is were the container connects to the local machine
+		volumes: # This is were the container connects to the local machine.

 			- ./data:/var/lib/postgresql/data
 			# this stores the database on the local machine enabling data to